 Granularity can be referred to as the lowest level of information stored in a database.
 It can be bifurcated into daily, monthly, yearly, or weekly.
-This step help in identifying the normalization which can be achieved through the data and other aspects such as – incoming frequency, data storage, storage cost, etc. For example, the sales profit is tracked on the daily basis, in this case, the granularity will be daily.
+This step helps in identifying the normalization that can be achieved through the data and other aspects such as – incoming frequency, data storage, storage cost, etc. For example, the sales profit is tracked daily, in this case, the granularity will be daily.

 4. Tie Up Facts and Dimensions into Schema

 The schema in data warehousing is referred to as a table structure aligned with data contained in various tables in the database.
 The two common types of schemas used in data warehousing are star schema and snowflake schema.
 These are schema designs that are used to bifurcate facts and dimensions into a separate table.